-The net proceeds from this offering will be approximately \$4.1 million from the sale of our securities in this offering, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriter exercises its option to purchase additional shares of common stock and/or Series E Warrants to purchase common stock in full, we estimate the net proceeds from this offering will be approximately \$4.8 million from the sale of our securities, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-These estimates exclude the proceeds, if any, from the exercise of Series E Warrants and the pre-funded warrants sold in this offering.
-If all of the Series E Warrants sold in this offering were to be exercised in cash at the exercise price of \$1.80 per share of common stock, we would receive additional net proceeds of approximately \$5 million, and if all of the pre-funded warrants sold in this offering were to be exercised in cash at an exercise price of \$0.01 per share of common stock, we would receive additional net proceeds of approximately \$22,388.
-We cannot predict when or if these Series E Warrants or pre-funded warrants will be exercised.
-It is possible that these Series E Warrants or pre-funded warrants may expire and may never be exercised.
+We estimate that we will receive net proceeds from this offering of approximately \$4.3 million from the sale of our securities in this offering, based upon an assumed public offering price of \$2.94 per unit (the last reported sale price of our common stock on the NYSE American on September 11, 2019), assuming the sale of 1,700,680 units and no sale of any pre-funded units in this offering and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriter exercises its option to purchase additional shares of common stock and/or Series E Warrants to purchase common stock in full, we estimate the net proceeds from this offering will be approximately \$5 million from the sale of our securities, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The actual public offering price per unit or pre-funded unit will be negotiated between us and the underwriter based on the trading of our shares of common stock prior to the offering, among other things, and may be at a discount to the current market price.
+These estimates exclude the proceeds, if any, from the exercise of Series E Warrants sold in this offering.
+If all of the Series E Warrants sold in this offering were to be exercised in cash at an assumed exercise price of \$2.94 per share, we would receive additional net proceeds of approximately \$5 million.
+We cannot predict when or if these Series E Warrants will be exercised.
+It is possible that these Series E Warrants may expire and may never be exercised.